Enye-Academy/node-service-template-js/README.md

 # Enye JavaScript Service Template
 This template is designed to get you up and running writing a JavaScript based service.
-Go through this README.md and replace all the section that say `TODO`
+Go through this README.md and replace all the sections that say `TODO`.

 # (TODO: Put your service name)
 TODO: Put a quick description of the service here.